- What’s special about Boarding at Havergal?

 What can Boarders do on the weekends?

 We regularly organize activities on the weekends, although these are most often optional.
 These activities can include going to a movie, visiting a local cultural attraction, partaking in a shopping trip or other adventure.

 Boarders may also organize outings themselves with their friends.
 Boarders must get permission from the Boarding staff and must sign-out and back in with the Don on duty in in the Boarding Office.
 We are certainly sensitive to students’ need for a good sleep-in and for rest and relaxation on the weekends.

 May I stay at the school during the Christmas and March Break holidays?

 The Boarding School is closed during the Christmas and March Break holidays and there are no organized trips.
 Parents and/or guardians will need to make arrangements for their daughters during these holidays.

 Are Boarders fully integrated into the school community?

-Havergal is committed to ensuring that Boarders feel they are an important and fully engaged with the student body.
+Havergal is committed to ensuring that Boarders feel they are important and fully engaged with the student body.
 Boarders and day students get to know one another during orientation and through their shared school days, in assemblies, House Teacher Advisor Groups, and on teams and clubs, and by participating in school and community events.
-Each year, student leaders within the Boarding School plan special events and dinners for all Havergal Upper School students.
+Each year, student leaders within Boarding plan special events and dinners for all Havergal Upper School students.